A physical basis for cosmological correlators from cuts: A pedagogical example: the 3-site chain

 \paragraph{Disentangling the degenerate cuts avoiding direct computation:} Before moving on, we preview how to find the physical subspace and avoid direct calculation.
 A systematic algorithm is developed in sections \ref{sec:linrel} and \ref{sec:goodTubes}.

 To every $\delta_J$ or equivalently $\res_J$, we can associate a cut tubing.
 For example, the total energy residue can be represented diagrammatically by the dashed tubing

 Next, note that \emph{only} cut tubings with \emph{no crossings} appear in the physical basis \eqref{eq:3-sitephysicalforms}.
-This is because of the two following facts: \begin{itemize} \item[i)] The triangulation of the cosmological polytope only involves non-crossed tubings (see \eqref{eq:3siteCanForm}, \eqref{eq:4chainTri} and \eqref{eq:3gonTri} for examples). \item[ii)] Due to our \hyperlink{box:cutOrd}{ordering}, the only residues with crossed cut tubings that do not annihilate $\Psi_n^\elll$ are degenerate.
+This is because of the two following facts: \begin{itemize} \item[i)] The set of compatible complete tubings of a graph $\G$ only involves non-crossed tubings (see \eqref{eq:3siteCanForm}, \eqref{eq:4chainTri} and \eqref{eq:3gonTri} for examples). \item[ii)] Due to our \hyperlink{box:cutOrd}{ordering}, the only residues with crossed cut tubings that do not annihilate $\Psi_n^\elll$ are degenerate.
 Moreover, the degenerate crossed cut tubings that do not annihilate $\Psi_n^\elll$ are equivalent to a non-crossed cut tubings.
 For example, in the context of the 3-site example, $\res_{4,5,6}=\res_{4,5,2}$

 The generalization of such residue relations is presented in section \ref{sec:resRel}. \end{itemize}

 Each degenerate block also only contributes one form to the physical subspace since we decompose the degenerate block into a component along $\Psi_3^{(0)}$ and its orthogonal complement.
 The $\dlog_J$-part of the physical form associated to a degenerate cut is a linear combination of $\dlog_J$-forms associated to the non-crossing cut tubings of the degenerate cut.
 Specifically, there is a relative sign between all pairs of $\dlog_J$'s that only differ by tubings that cross.
 Indeed, $\vphi_{\text{phys},16} \propto \vphi_{19} {-} \vphi_{20} = \dlog_{4,5,2}-\dlog_{4,6,2}$ satisfies this rule; the $\dlog$'s share all but one factor and these unshared $B_i$ have tubings that cross.